-The stereo is a highly sensitive AM/FM stereo receiver with a cassette tape player.
+The stereo is a highly sensitive AM/FM stereo receiver.
 The stereo and speakers are water resistant but not waterproof.
 To avoid potential damage, prevent water from spraying directly on stereo components.

 NOTE: See stereo manufacturer's owner manual for detailed operation, safety precautions, and complete list of features.